rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 ![](https://lh5.googleusercontent.com/BXO_zQyx8_LDdxZHwaoJe0lG2LO9RJinzVDSrPkG44KuwzlyEETSWpuWpudomDGfRZqtDbbb5Z2yVJVGHRDNMvtla0QvrRzRxnEb3gAsZexVN33sp8zj4oAwc13n9XtvkefJoGfV)-

+Diving into the experiences with the North Korean people that he met, he noted the haunting cognitive dissonance they possessed.
+“There was one time on the bus where we were all given some apples to eat by our interpreter,” he recalls.
+“She asked us how the apples were.
+One of the German singers told her that they were ‘not bad’ - but as the interpreter heard their words, she promptly began chastising them.
+“Not bad?
+Why not good?
+Did you know our great leader planted and grew these apples for you to eat?”
+It would be the last he would see of them.

 As part of a cultural exchange, Kelvin then found himself having to learn a song about Pyongyang to honour then Leader Kim Jong-Il, and one “Singaporean song” to represent his homeland.
-It served as the setlist to his several performances in North Korea, amongst which include showcases in front of North Korea’s late Leader, Kim Jong-Il.
+Over a two-week-long stay, it served as the setlist to his several performances in North Korea, amongst which include showcases in front of North Korea’s late Leader, Kim Jong-Il.
 To represent Singapore, Kelvin chose the classic national song *Di Tanjong Katong*.

 \-